File SMDialog.mys

 Attach event to button

-1. Still in the function Init(dialog), get the result of SMDialog:addPaletteButton in a local variable, this is a Button:
+1. Still in the function Init(dialog), get the result of SMDialog:addButton in a local variable, this is a Component:

 B1.OnMouseEnter = function(dialog, button)